What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 • Vibrations

 This type of claim can be harder to process because customers won’t discover them until after accepting the cargo.
 In some cases, damaged inventory can go weeks or months without being noticed.
+Proving who caused the damage can also be harder, which only extends the process.

-5. Lost Claims
+3. Lost Claims

 How Can Shippers Minimize OS&D Claims?

-Best Practices for Packing
+Follow Best Practices for Packing and Palletizing

 When preparing a shipment, shippers should do the following: